 All payments are to be made promptly at the beginning of each month.
 Pre-paying for lessons is encouraged.
 Failure to make prompt payments will result in late fees (see below).
 Please use the website to track your payments.

-The Fall schedule for individual lessons is as follows:
+The Spring schedule for individual lessons is as follows:

 Lesson fees include time spent by your teacher during private lessons, daily preparation, searching for new music and materials, time/money spent on recitals, auditions, and continuing education.
 Please note that tuition does not include music, study materials and supplies, or audition fees.